Wayback Machine: Telewizja Polska USA, Inc. v. Echostar Satellite

 In an October 2004 case, Telewizja Polska USA, Inc. v.
 Echostar Satellite, No. 02 C 3293, 65 Fed.
 R. Evid.
 Serv.
 673 (N.D.
 Ill.
 October 15, 2004), a litigant attempted to use the Wayback Machine archives as a source of admissible evidence, perhaps for the first time.
 Telewizja Polska is the provider of TVP Polonia and EchoStar operates the Dish Network.
 Prior to the trial proceedings, EchoStar indicated that it intended to offer Wayback Machine snapshots as proof of the past content of Telewizja Polska's website.
 Telewizja Polska brought a motion in limine to suppress the snapshots on the grounds of hearsay and unauthenticated source, but Magistrate Judge Arlander Keys rejected Telewizja Polska's assertion of hearsay and denied TVP's motion in limine to exclude the evidence at trial.
 At the trial, however, District Court Judge Ronald Guzman, the trial judge, overruled Magistrate Keys' findings, and held that neither the affidavit of the Internet Archive employee nor the underlying pages (i.e., the Telewizja Polska website) were admissible as evidence.
 Judge Guzman reasoned that the employee's affidavit contained both hearsay and inconclusive supporting statements, and the purported web page, printouts were not self-authenticating.

 Patent law

-The United States patent office and the European Patent Office will accept date stamps from the Internet Archive as evidence of when a given Web page was accessible to the public.
+The United States Patent and Trademark Office and the European Patent Office will accept date stamps from the Internet Archive as evidence of when a given Web page was accessible to the public.
 These dates are used to determine if a Web page is available as prior art for instance in examining a patent application.